mongodb/motor/doc/differences.rst

 Motor's asynchronous methods return ``None`` immediately, and execute the callback, with either a result or an error, when the operation has completed.

+For example,
-For example, one uses :meth:`~pymongo.collection.Collection.find_one` in PyMongo like:
+:meth:`~pymongo.collection.Collection.find_one` is used in PyMongo like:

 .. code-block:: python